This privacy notice explains how we collect, use and disclose your personal information.

 We cannot give you an insurance policy without your personal information.
 We may also be unable to administer your insurance policy or pay a claim.

 Generally, we collect:

-- sensitive information (particularly about your health) where it is necessary to assess claims, but only with your express consent,
+- sensitive information (particularly about your health) where it is necessary (for example, to assess applications for insurance, claims or hardship applications), but only with your express consent,

-- information from third parties, such as the credit provider of your loan, employers, government bodies, medical practitioners and other insurers.
-We only do this if it is unreasonable or impractical to collect the information from you.
-We might do this to check the details you gave in your claim form.
+- information from third parties, such as a credit provider, employers, government bodies, medical practitioners and other insurers.
+We only do this if it is unreasonable or impractical to collect the information from you, or to check the details you gave in your application for insurance or when claiming.

 Why we collect, use and disclose your personal information